- I. Privacy Principles

 - request a copy of certain personal information that you have provided to us in a commonly used electronic format.
 This right relates to personal information that you have provided to us that we need in order to perform our agreement with you and personal information where we are relying on consent to process your personal information;

 - object to our processing of your personal information where we are relying on legitimate interests or exercise of a public interest task to make the processing lawful.
-If you raise an objection we will carry out an assessment to determine whether we have an overriding legitimate ground which entitles us to continue to process your personal information;

 - not be subject to automated decisions which produce legal effects or which could have a similarly significant effect on you.